 The Strategic Assessment Model was identified last year as the committee's highest priority!
 As some of usmay remember, this program has endured several false starts in the past.
-I am quite pleased to report that last year not only saw the completion of some unfinished business as it pertained to the 1996 SAM Survey, but important progress toward the future.
+I am quite pleased to report that last year not only saw the completion of some unfinished business as it pertained to finally scrubbed and formatted into a matrix that reflected the survey's original intent for the 18 benchmarks.
+This confidential data was then processed into a customized report for each respondent institution, and was mailed in the fall of 1998.
+The reports, which were well received, utilized the 18 core benchmarks of the survey and showed the individual institutions how they compared to the other 111 respondents.